The Real Truth Behind Tallow Brands

 Only where they serve a purpose.

 We use castor for glide, olive/coconut for soap performance, and essential oils in small amounts for targeted benefits.
-Always balanced around tallow – never replacing it.
+We use oils that are always balanced around tallow, but never made to replace it.